dustinglass/agency-performance-model/README.md

 ### /summary

-Returns a summary of all numeric fields (QTY, AMT, etc.) according to supplied SQL aggregation operator.
+Returns a JSON object summarizing all numeric fields (QTY, AMT, etc.) aggregated according to a supplied SQL operator.

 #### Example